You are here: Home/ Out-of-State Visitors in Florida Car Accidents (Settlements)

 Why do you want a letter denying PIP or Medpay coverage?

-Because this denial can be given to the injured person’s health insurance company (and Lyft’s insurance company) so that they can pay benefits.
-Otherwise, the health insurance company (or Lyft’s insurance company) may continue to deny paying medical bills that they believe the injured person’s auto insurer (or Lyft’s insurer) should pay.
+Because this denial can be given to your health insurance company (and Lyft’s insurance company) so that they can pay benefits.
+Otherwise, the health insurance company (or Lyft’s insurance company) may continue to deny paying medical bills that they believe your auto insurer (or Lyft’s insurer) should pay.

 Lyft’s PIP insurer will pay a Lyft passenger’s PIP benefits before the passenger’s health insurance pays medical bills.
 Thus, an injured Lyft passenger should also make a PIP claim with Lyft.